artela-network/artela-docs/docs/develop/validate/Delegators/index.md

 This document contains all the necessary information for delegators to interact with the Artela Network through the Command-Line Interface (CLI).

-It also contains instructions on how to manage accounts, restore accounts from the fundraiser and use a ledger nano device.
+It also contains instructions on how to manage accounts, restore accounts from the fundraiser.

 ## Installing `artelad`

-`artelad`: This is the command-line interface to interact with a `artelad` full-node.
+`artelad`: This is the command-line interface to interact with a Artela Network full node.

 :::warning
 **Please check that you download the latest stable release of `artelad` that is available**